richwynmorris/LS180/sql_revision_notes.md

     An SQL query is a subset of the SQL statement.
 However, a SQL query is more concerned with looking up data and searching through a table while a SQL statement is more concerned with updating or modifying data within a table.
 Ruby is a general purpose programming language.

+- What are the steps a select query goes through to perform an operation?

+    ### *"Rows are collected into a virtual derived table*

+    *You can think of this step as the database creating a new temporary table using the data from all the tables listed in the query's `FROM` clause.
+This includes tables that are used in `JOIN` clauses.*

+    ### *Rows are filtered using `WHERE` conditions*

+    *All the conditions in the `WHERE` clause are evaluated for each row, and those that don't meet these requirements are removed.*

+    ### *Rows are divided into groups*

+    *If the query includes a `GROUP BY` clause, the remaining rows are divided into the appropriate groups.*

+    ### *Groups are filtered using `HAVING` conditions*

+    `*HAVING` conditions are very similar to `WHERE` conditions, only they are applied to the values that are used to create groups and not individual rows.
+This means that a column that is mentioned in a `HAVING` clause should almost always appear in a `GROUP BY` clause and/or an aggregate function in the same query.
+Both `GROUP BY` and aggregate functions perform grouping, and the `HAVING` clause is used to filter that aggregated/grouped data.*

+    `*HAVING` clauses aren't as common as `WHERE` clauses, and we won't be seeing them very much in this course.*

+    ### *Compute values to return using select list*

+    *Each element in the select list is evaluated, including any functions, and the resulting values are associated with the name of the column they are from or the name of the last function evaluated, unless a different name is specified in the query with `AS`.*

+    ### *Sort Results*

+    *The result set is sorted as specified in an `ORDER BY` clause.
+Without this clause, the results are returned in an order that is the result of how the database executed the query and the rows' order in the original tables.
+It's best to always specify an explicit order if your application relies on rows being returned in a specific order.*

+    ### *Limit Results*

+    *If `LIMIT` or `OFFSET` clauses are included in the query, these are used to adjust which rows in the result set are returned." - LS*

 - What are the three reasons for learning SQL?

     We interact with structured data on  a daily basis so knowing how to create an manipulate this data is a powerful skillset to develop.